The University of Chicago

 British history; the British Empire; the Enlightenment; science and environmental history; political economy; cornucopianism and the Anthropocene.

-My book Enlightenment’s Frontier is the first work to investigate the environmental roots of the Scottish Enlightenment.
+My book, Enlightenment’s Frontier, is the first work to investigate the environmental roots of the Scottish Enlightenment.
 What was the place of the natural world in Adam Smith’s famous defense of free trade?
 This perspective recovers the forgotten networks of improvers and natural historians that sought to transform the soil, plants, and climate of Scotland in the eighteenth century.
 The Highlands offered a vast outdoor laboratory for rival liberal and conservative views of nature and society.
 But when the improvement schemes foundered toward the end of the century, northern Scotland instead became a crucible for anxieties about overpopulation, resource exhaustion, and the physical limits to economic growth.
 In this way, the rise and fall of the Enlightenment in the Highlands sheds new light on the origins of environmentalism.

-My second project Cornucopia and the Stationary Future: the End of Growth in the Age of Industry will focus on the history of the stationary state and the rise of cornucopianism in Britain between Adam Smith and William Stanley Jevons.
+My second project, Cornucopia and the Stationary Future: The End of Growth in the Age of Industry, will focus on the history of the stationary state and the rise of cornucopianism in Britain between Adam Smith and William Stanley Jevons.
 It begins with the puzzle of why leading political economists worried about environmental limits to economic growth in the midst of the Industrial Revolution.
-A major aim here is to offer a broad political, intellectual, and environmental explanation for this pessimism, including 1) the rise of prediction based on national statistics as a tool of governance 2) the use of natural history and particularly geology to define the temporal horizon and environmental assumptions of political economy 3) and the frequency and visibility of environmental strains in the metropole.
+A major aim here is to offer a broad political, intellectual, and environmental explanation for this pessimism, including (1) the rise of prediction based on national statistics as a tool of governance, (2) the use of natural history and particularly geology to define the temporal horizon and environmental assumptions of political economy, and (3) the frequency and visibility of environmental strains in the metropole.
 The other aim of this project is to explain the origin and triumph of a rival cornucopian ideology in the nineteenth century.
 Why and when did Victorians eventually overcome their anxiety about the finite supply of land and embrace a new faith in indefinite growth?
-Here too, my model is multi-causal and looks to several converging trends 1) the rejection of land as an analytical category by marginalist economists 2) the development of “grassroots” cornucopianism among middle class consumers who became increasingly detached from basic processes of production and extraction 3) and the rise of free trade populism toward the end of the nineteenth century.
+Here too, my model is multicausal and looks to several converging trends: (1) the rejection of land as an analytical category by marginalist economists, (2) the development of “grassroots” cornucopianism among middle-class consumers who became increasingly detached from basic processes of production and extraction, and (3) the rise of free trade populism toward the end of the nineteenth century.

 Advising and Dissertation Topics